JeremieRodon/lambda-appsync/README.md

 ## Known limitations

-The framework currently has limited support for certain GraphQL schema features:
+The framework currently has limited support for certain AWS AppSync and GraphQL schema features:

 - GraphQL unions are not supported and will be ignored by the macro
 - GraphQL interfaces are not directly supported, though concrete types that implement interfaces will work correctly